Sława: History

 The area was part of Poland after the creation of the state in the 10th century.
 Later on, as a result of the fragmentation of Poland into smaller provincial duchies, Sława initially formed part of Greater Poland before it passed to Silesia, and then to the Duchy of Głogów, where it remained ruled by the Piast dynasty until 1468.
+The local Catholic parish was probably founded by the 13th century.
 The town was mentioned in a document from 1312.
+During the Reformation, the parish church passed to the Protestants in 1524, before it returned to the Catholics in 1654.